NVIDIAGameWorks/kaolin/docs/modules/kaolin.io.usd.rst

 USD files can be visualized with realtime pathtracing using the [Omniverse Kaolin App](https://docs.omniverse.nvidia.com/app_kaolin/app_kaolin/user_manual.html#training-visualizer).
-Alternatively, you may use Pixar's USDView which can be obtained by visiting `https://developer.nvidia.com/usd <https://developer.nvidia.com/usd>`_ and selecting the corresponding platform under *.USD Pre-Built Libraries and Tools*.
+Alternatively, you may use Pixar's USDView which can be obtained by visiting `https://developer.nvidia.com/usd <https://developer.nvidia.com/usd>`_ and selecting the corresponding platform under *USD Pre-Built Libraries and Tools*.

 API